treydock/puppet-module-clustershell/README.md

 For systems with `yum` package manager using Puppet >= 6.0 there is a dependency on [puppetlabs/yumrepo_core](https://forge.puppet.com/puppetlabs/yumrepo_core).

+If genders support is enabled there is a soft dependency on [treydock/genders](https://forge.puppet.com/treydock/genders)

 ## Usage

 Install clustershell and define groups in local.cfg: